 Most importantly, Abdominoplasty (Tummy Tuck) is not a substitute for weight loss or an ongoing program of healthy living and physical fitness.
 People who are overweight will be encouraged to undertake Brisbane Cosmetic Clinic’s Medical Weight Reduction program to come close to their optimal weight before undergoing surgery.
 The Tummy Tuck surgery will be significantly more successful as a result.
 Likewise, a woman who is planning to become pregnant will be encouraged to postpone a Tummy Tuck until she has completed her pregnancies.

 During a Tummy Tuck, which is performed under general anaesthetic administered by a fully accredited specialist anaesthetist, Dr Konrat will make a fine incision right across your abdomen to allow for the repair and tightening of the underlying muscles.
 She removes excess skin and fat and often repositions the navel to ensure your body appears balanced.

 This is complex surgery, but in the hands of an experienced, careful surgeon, carries a high degree of satisfaction.
 As with any significant surgery, there are risks.
 Dr Konrat believes it is important to discuss these clearly with all patients before their surgery.
 Expect some discomfort during the first part of your recovery.
 This is normal, and Dr Konrat has adopted a number of excellent, leading-edge techniques to enhance recovery and maximise the results.

-As with all the surgeries she performs – such as breast enlargements and breast reductions, liposuction/liposculpture, labiplasty and otoplasty – Dr Konrat believes that patients achieve the best results from their surgery when they are physically healthy, have achieved an appropriate, stable weight, when they do not smoke, and when they fully understand the procedure and have realistic expectations of it.
+As with all the surgeries she performs – such as breast enlargements and breast reductions, liposuction/liposculpture, Non-Surgical Laser Labia Reduction and otoplasty – Dr Konrat believes that patients achieve the best results from their surgery when they are physically healthy, have achieved an appropriate, stable weight, when they do not smoke, and when they fully understand the procedure and have realistic expectations of it.